changeworld/azure-docs.ja-jp/articles/search/search-api-2015-02-28-preview.md

         },
         ...
       ],
-      "@odata.nextLink": (URL to fetch the next page of results if result count exceeds page size; Applies to both GET and POST)
+      "@odata.nextLink": (URL to fetch the next page of results if not all results could be returned in this response; Applies to both GET and POST)
     }

 **例:**